ethansny/507-Final-Project/README.txt

 Prerequisites
 -------------
 Before running this project, ensure you have the following Python packages installed:
-- utility
-- math
 - tqdm
 - requests
-- json
-- os
-- time

-Additionally, you will need an API key to access the snow data:
-- Obtained from RapidAPI: [API_KEY_HERE]

 How to Run
 ----------